FelixOnline/v2/content/articles/2017-6-2-are-we-medicalising-personality.md

 There is scientific evidence that acting happy can raise your mood and adjust your brain chemistry.
 There is also evidence to suggest that thinking you should be miserable can make you sad.
 Don’t get me wrong, I’m not for a second suggesting that those who truly are suffering from medically diagnosable mental health problems or social issues that affect their quality of life are doing anything wrong by identifying these issues but some people hide behind them, which can have a negative impact.

-Instead of just calling themselves a bit shy, people are jumping on the Youtuber\-backed trend of self\-diagnosis, claiming social anxiety for example and using that as an excuse for avoiding things that they actually like to do.
+Instead of just calling themselves a bit shy, people are jumping on the Youtuber-backed trend of self-diagnosis, claiming social anxiety for example and using that as an excuse for avoiding things that they actually like to do.
 This isn’t everyone – a lot of people use it as a starting point to find tools to work on things they want to change, but for others it justifies a complacency.

 When we force our personality into boxes, we are sometimes forced into manufacturing problems.
 As soon as we’ve found a problem, we can then fall into this cycle of being unhappy because we think we should be.
 Sometimes ignorance is bliss, and an undiagnosed personality disorder is just a quirk.